kumak-dev/.github/profile/README.md

 ## kumak.dev

 Hello there, and welcome.
-I'm Kumak, and this is my pond.
+I'm Kumak, and this is my "pond".
 Feel free to look around, and do not hesitate to ping me in any case.

 ### About
 It is an attempt to create a "My Perfect Development Environment."